GlobalNamesArchitecture/biodiversity/README.md

 Support for Ruby 1.8.7 IS DROPPED.
 Both biodiversity and biodiversity19 will be for Ruby > 1.9.1 and will be identical gems.

-biodiversity19 is now deprecated and will be phased out in 2015.
+biodiversity19 is now deprecated and will not be updated anymore.
 You are strongly encouraged to change your dependencies from biodiversity19 to biodiversity

+Follow [biodiversity issues][waffle] on waffle.io

 Installation
 ------------